exslim/chef-install/README.rst

 Chef-install
 ============

-Chef-install helps you to install Chef cookbooks on your local machine with few steps.
+Chef-install helps you to install Chef cookbooks on your local machine with single command.

 Currently works on Ubuntu only.

 *Note.
 Behind the scenes chef-install uses ruby and chef-solo*